pan-emily/protein-clip/README.md

 #### TL;DR:

-Running ```main.py``` extracts protein-receptor data from Propedia, then builds + trains a CLIP model.
+Running ```main.py``` extracts peptide-receptor data from Propedia and trains a CLIP model.

+Running ```main_2protein.py``` extracts protein-protein data from PDB and trains a CLIP model.

+Running ```main_2protein_filip.py``` extracts protein-protein data from PDB and trains a FILIP model.

-Model versioning is based on the time of the run.
-Therefore, the model and losses will be saved to a directory determined by the year, month, day, hour, minute, and second when training begins.
+Model versioning is based on the time of the run, so the model and losses will be saved to a directory determined by the year, month, day, hour, minute, and second training begins.

 ## Environment Setup